-Budgeted cost: £ 213,920
+Budgeted cost: £ 260,200

-Activity Evidence that supports this Challenge approach number(s) addressed Staffing in English, maths and science Quality first teaching 1 CPD: all staff to know pupil premium and their needs and support them effectively in lessons.
+Activity Evidence that supports this approach Challenge number(s) addressed Staffing in English, maths and science Quality first teaching 1 CPD: all staff to know pupil premium and their needs and support them effectively in lessons.
 Quality first teaching 1 Academic mentor in English Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 HLTA in maths Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 Academic mentor in maths Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
-1 Progress and Intervention Tutor Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+1 Academic Mentoring option slot Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 CPD to support teachers improve pupils' recall and retrieval of key knowledge With bigger and more complex qualifications at every key stage, the demands of the curriculum in terms of knowledge (including knowledge of academic vocabulary) have increased.
 1 CPD and Quality Teaching: improving vocabulary in the classroom using the Frayer model This strategy helps students to identify, understand, learn new vocabulary.
 It activates past knowledge, links it to the new concepts and stimulates critical analysis of the information.
 1 Purchase of standardised diagnostic assessments for reading comprehension.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 1

+1
-Enhancement of The DfE non-statutory KS3 guidance 1 maths teaching and has been produced in conjunction -

-curriculum planning. with the National Centre for

-Funding of toochor Excellence in the Teaching of
+Enhancement of maths teaching and curriculum planning.
+Funding of teacher The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathemat- 1

-Funding of teacher

-release time to Mathematics, drawing on evidence-
+release time to ics, drawing on evidence-based ap-

-embed key elements based approaches:

-of the guidance in
+embed key elements of the guidance in proaches:

 school, and to access

 North East Maths

 Hub support,

 resources and CPD.